tytydraco/yessleep/out/I_Started_Getting_Letters_at_My_House_Telling_Me_What_to_Do_I_Shouldnt_Have_Listened.md

 She started fixing her coffee.
 Powder, water, stir.
 I couldn’t stop myself.

 “Honestly?”
 I said, “Yeah.
-But if I did, probably notfrom this office as it's only 5 stories.
+But if I did, probably not from this office as it's only 5 stories.
 I’d probably just bounce off the second-floor awning and end up with a broken leg.
 The guys next door at Jpact have a ten story building, so probably that would give me a better chance.

 She looked at me.